Volunteer and Community Services – A vital organization addressing vital needs

 Transitions in Dying & Grieving

-Transitions in Dying and Grieving is a team based program that brings services related to dying, death, and bereavement into the homes of those seeking support at profound and often challenging moments within the life cycle.
-Our volunteer team includes Jan Adler, co-ordinator of the program, who offers psychological counselling and interfaith chaplaincy to individuals who are experiencing late stage illness and to their family members, and Jean Krebs, Janice Oakley, and Nancy McPhee who are trained caregivers offering respite to the family and companionship to the client.
-Dr. Erin Carlson, Galiano’s physician and Simone LeBlanc RN, director of home health services, complete our team in offering medical presence and expertise.
+Transitions in Dying and Grieving is a team based volunteer program that brings services related to dying, death, and bereavement into the homes of those seeking support at profound and often challenging moments within the life cycle.
+Jan Adler and Linde Zingaro, co-ordinators of the program, offer psychological counselling and interfaith chaplaincy to individuals who are experiencing late stage illness and to their family members.
+Nancy McPhee, liaison with the Galiano Health Care Center, completes the team.
 Confidentiality is our core commitment.

 We also offer grief counselling to individuals and small groups who have lost loved ones recently or long ago.
 Our community services include assistance in planning and leading memorial services as well as crisis counselling for those touched by sudden deaths.
 Books concerning dying, death, grief or loss are available at the Galiano Library.
 A public forum regarding information about practical, emotional, or spiritual aspects of dying or grieving is offered to the community annually.

 Our services are offered in association with The Galiano Health Care Society.
 Referrals come from the Galiano Health Care Centre and private individuals.
 Our brochure is available at the Galiano Health Care Centre.